univention/ucsschool-id-connector/docs/source/admin.rst

 You need to install and configure the |KLV| api.
 This is documented in the `Kelvin documentation <https://docs.software-univention.de/ucsschool-kelvin-rest-api/>`_.

-We assume that you have a current version of |KLV| installed after this.
+We assume that you have a current version of |KLV| installed after reading this.

 After installation and basic configuration you might want to configure mapped UDM properties.